 More about tuition fees, living costs and financial support.

 This course combines history of art with the study of Russian, a language of strategic importance spoken by people across several countries and large diasporic communities, including in the UK.
 The course offers an enriching experience with exciting intellectual challenges and a range of options that will allow you to pursue your own interests.

 Both departments encourage strong synergy between research and teaching, resulting in a vibrant learning environment as staff incorporate new research into their classes.

-You will follow a structured language course in Russian, as well as explore the rich literature, cinema, history, thought, politics, religion and visual culture of Russian-speaking countries and communities.
-You will spend your third year abroad in a Russian-speaking country, extending your language skills and cultural knowledge.
+You will follow a structured language course in Russian, as well as explore the rich literature, cinema, history, thought, politics, religion and visual culture of Russian-speaking communities.
+You will spend your third year abroad in a country where Russian is widely spoken, extending your language skills and cultural knowledge.
 To find out more about studying abroad, visit Global Opportunities.

 Teaching is delivered through lectures, tutorials, seminars, workshops, and one-to-one project supervision.
 Assessments may include presentations, essays, commentaries, exams, collaborative projects, debates, podcasts, video essays, and dissertations.